kuzmuk/wtfwms/README.md

 License
 =======

-You can use and modify this daemon.
+You can use and modify this daemon as you want.
+You should keep copyrights, author's inforamtion and link to wtfwms.com.
 You can built package for any platform.
 If you will build your own dashboard you must provide a link to wtfwms.com site.